 - California- $156,450/year

 - Connecticut- $136,580/year

 - Kentucky- $101,591/year

 - New York- $172,230/year

-Marketing manager works in their own office mostly.
+Marketing managers work in their own office mostly.
 However, they may travel to different locations to attend meetings or other business purposes.
 They visit brick-and-mortar stores to check product sales and maintain a public relationship.

 Marketing managers also travel to meet clients or promoting new products.
 The company provides them a smartphone and laptop.
 They also continue their education courses to enhance their knowledge and get better opportunities to pursue a higher position.